viviandotdev/ObsidianVault/10 Sources/Articles/The Riddle of Ambition - More To That.md

 **Ambition is a tricky thing because it's both empowering and pointless.**

 **I've thought about this quite a bit, especially because I consider myself an ambitious person.
-Not in the pursuit of status or recognition, but more so in the [[self actualization|actualization]] of what I'm capable of.**
+Not in the pursuit of status or recognition, but more so in the [[Self actualization|actualization]] of what I'm capable of.**

 *Self actualization is true ambition,*